hexatomic/hexatomic.github.io/src/documentation/tooling/index.md

 no installation required or very simple to install; no or very few dependencies on other software, or ready-made packages that include all dependencies.

-##### Usability of representations
+#### Usability of representations

 The documentation representations produced by the documentation software should have a high level of usability.

 While some of the features that make documentation "usable" for a reader may depend on a specific reader's approach to documentation as well as her own preferences, some factors of usability are more easily quantifiable, e.g., a representation's ability to display well on different devices - what is usually a feature of responsive or reactive design paradigms.

-#### Export capabilities
+Further factors include the existence and behaviour of a table of contents or menu, font choices, colour schemes, intuitivity of interfaces, simplicity, and a consistent style that users can "learn".

+### Different representation forms